PrathamBelwal82/sql-node/README.md

 | `password`   | VARCHAR(255) | NOT NULL                     | User's password                                 |
 | `full_name`  | VARCHAR(255) | NULL                         | Full name of the user                           |

-Note:
+### 📌 Notes

-1.I am Using curl to test from backend.
+- I am using curl to test from the backend.
-2.It is an basic overview for sql query + nodejs testing.
+- This is a basic overview for SQL queries + Node.js testing.
-3.Basic authentication logics used.
+- Basic authentication logic is used.
 Can be modified.
-4.Email is used for finding the user and not changing email address for now.
-Code can tweaked acc. to requirements.
+- Email field is used for finding the user so not updating the email address for now .
+The code can be tweaked as per requirements.